battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 $$

 The last three vectors are required to be orthogonal to each other and of unit length for upcoming assumptions.
-We can use these to construct the translation matrix quite simply as:
+Remembering that we are using homogeneous coordinates, so 4x4 instead of 3x3 matrices, we can construct the translation matrix quite simply as:

 $$